Peter-Opapa/PostgreSQL_retail_sales/README.md

 ## Conclusion

 This retail sales analysis project was conducted using PostgreSQL to perform structured data exploration and uncover key business insights.
 By writing optimized SQL queries, I was able to:

-.Analyze revenue trends across products, customers, and time periods
+- Analyze revenue trends across products, customers, and time periods

-.Identify top-performing products and high-value customers
+- Identify top-performing products and high-value customers

-.Extract average customer spending and segment purchase behaviors
+- Extract average customer spending and segment purchase behaviors

 .Perform data cleaning and transformation directly in SQL